Cold, slushy frozen hot chocolate with real melted chocolate in every sip.

 Instructions

 - Place chocolate in a medium bowl set over a pot of simmering water and stir until just melted.
 Turn off heat, whisk in, maple syrup, cocoa powder and 2 Tablespoons of chilled coconut milk until smooth.
-Whisk in remaining milk, cinnamon and cayenne pepper.
+Whisk in remaining milk, cinnamon and cayenne pepper if using.

 - Place bowl in fridge or in an ice bath for a few minutes until mixture is cool to the touch.